harshita-soni/Brobot-aiproject/README.md

 ## Approach

 ### Why AI?
 [Recent research articles](https://pursuit.unimelb.edu.au/articles/hey-siri-how-s-my-mental-health) have concluded that conversational systems have the potential to play a key role in future mental healthcare and also to help cut down global e-waste.
-Azure Bot Service incorporates artificial intelligence, natural language processing and a natural conversation experience seamlessly and is hence is ideal for this project.
+Azure Bot Service incorporates artificial intelligence, natural language processing and a natural conversation experience seamlessly and is hence ideal for this project.

+### Data Phase
+To create a knowledge base for the bot, data was collected from FAQ pages of various organisations that provide mental health services.
+Upon creation of the knowledge phase, these Q&A were edited and additional phrases were added to each question to ensure maximum efficiency.

+### Model Phase
+Once the initial knowledge base was ready, a few trial runs were done.
+Next, it was linked to a chat bot using the Azure Bot Service, and the chit-chat personality was set to be caring & empathetic.
+The bot has been deployed to be accessed through web, but can further be expanded to other channels such as Microsoft Teams.

+### Production Phase
+I sent the link to the chatbot to a few friends to seek feedback.
+This brought up several errors and bugs where the bot was giving answers that may be conceived as inappropriate.
+More questions, answers and alternative phrasing were then added to the knowledge base to incorporate whatever issues were brought to light.